Ninedeadeyes/WoodsofYpres/README.md

 To run game with python, click on game.py

-Special thanks to Phillip Johnson, check out his book  ' Make your own python text adventure'
+Special thanks to Phillip Johnson, check out his book  'Make your own python text adventure'

+The foundation 'game engine was built using his book